codinasion-archive/readme-components/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.

-### Your PR is merged!
+### Your PR is merged

 Congratulations :tada::tada: The Codinasion team thanks you :sparkles:

-Now that you are part of the Codinasion community, see how else you can [contribute to codinasion](/contributing/types-of-contributions.md)
+Once your PR is merged, your contributions will be publicly visible.